ronnieholm/Playground/DapperUnitOfWork/README.md

 better to be explicit and a little repetitive in the database layer and not an ORM.

+Instead of Dapper, plain ADO.NET and domain events for change tracking may be a better option for long term clean architecture solutions.

 ## References

 - [How to implement Unit Of Work pattern with Dapper?